 3. Harvesting energy will become more efficient

 Due to many technological advancements, the whole world started relying on energy more than ever.
-Since traditional forms of fossil-fuel energy are harmful to the environment, focusing on renewable energy has become a top priority.
-Over the past years, many discoveries came to be, and their unique benefit revolves around harvesting energy in an efficient and safe manner.
+Since traditional forms of fossil fuel energy are harmful to the environment, focusing on renewable energy has become a top priority.
+Over the past years, many discoveries have come to be, and their unique benefit revolves around harvesting energy in an efficient and safe manner.

 4. Plant-based eating will become more common